Akros2016/ort-dnepr-SQL_Java/README.md

 # ort-dnepr-SQL_Java
-Repository for the for practice in SQL.
+Repository for the practice in SQL.